ankicamc/Exercise-1/README.md

 Finally, you can use your Python skills to generate output on the screen similar to that below.
 Use one command to generate each line of output.

 ```
-My name is Dave and I give eating ice cream a score of 9 out of 10!
+My name is JD and I give eating ice cream a score of 8 out of 10!
-I am Dave Whipp and my sleeping enjoyment rating is 8 / 10!
+I am JD Dianala and my sleeping enjoyment rating is 9 / 10!
 Based on the factors above, my happiness rating is 8.5 out of 10, or 85.0 %!
 ```

-Note that your code should replace “Dave” with the contents of your `first_name` variable, “9” with your value stored in the variable `ice_cream_rating`, etc. For your equivalent text with the full name (e.g., "Dave Whipp"), you can either use the values from the variables `first_name` and `last_name`, or the value in variable `my_name`.
+Note that your code should replace “JD” with the contents of your `first_name` variable, “8” with your value stored in the variable `ice_cream_rating`, etc. For your equivalent text with the full name (e.g., "JD Dianala"), you can either use the values from the variables `first_name` and `last_name`, or the value in variable `my_name`.

 ## Finishing the exercise